dsevost/sample-dbo/README.md

 ```

 2. Create a mirror of remote images locally in OpenShift Registry
+If step before couldn't fetch images, it is possible to create a mirror locally

 ```
 $ mkdir tmp
 $ oc get secrets $(oc get secrets | awk '/builder-dockercfg/ { print $1; }') \